 The Boulder County chapter of Alcoholics Anonymous and the Boulder Area of Narcotics Anonymous host more than 300 support group meetings every week in Lafayette, Jamestown, Lyons and other areas of Boulder County.

 The Boulder County Community Substance Abuse Prevention Program aims to prevent and reduce drug abuse in the area by providing community-based educational programs and advocating for policy changes.
-The program provides screening and referral services and offers classes for students and adults.
+The program includes screening and referral services and offers classes for students and adults.

 The city of Longmont’s Children, Youth and Families services offers free short-term counseling services to help families confront a variety of issues, including those stemming from drug abuse.
-Counseling services can be found in a variety of schools in the St. Vrain Valley School District and are available in English or Spanish.
+Counseling services can be found in a number of schools in the St. Vrain Valley School District and are available in English or Spanish.

-Officers from the Boulder County Sheriff’s Office and the Boulder, Erie, Lafayette, Louisville and University of Colorado police departments make up the Boulder County Drugs Task Force.
+Officers from the Boulder County Sheriff’s Office and the Boulder, Erie, Lafayette, Louisville and University of Colorado police departments make up the Boulder County Drug Task Force.
 The agencies collaborate to investigate drug violations and crime related to drug trafficking in Boulder County.